 So what standard of service does a solicitor give?
 Well, it varies widely of course, but solicitors are not allowed to set up their own practices until they have:

 (b) passed the LPC

 (c) had a minimum of three years practice experience; and

 (d) completed a minimum of three years’ worth of continuing professional development training obligations.

 All of that implies a pretty high level of service expectation!

-TESS is a paralegal law firm and is strikingly different in that is deals with only one aspect of law, Timeshare.
+TESS Law is a paralegal law firm and is strikingly different in that it deals with only one aspect of law – timeshare.
 We reject all other instructions and refer those seeking assistance to others.

-Part of the reason why specialisation is a good risk-management tool is because when you know an area you also get to know the peripheral issues that crop up and which you need to watch out for.
-By way of example, paralegals can do non-contentious (i.e. non court-related) timeshare work.
+Part of the reason why specialisation is a good risk-management tool is that when you know an area, you also get to know the peripheral issues that crop up and which of these you need to watch out for.
+By way of example, paralegals can do non-contentious (i.e. non-court-related) timeshare work.
 But anyone doing timeshare work would need to know a lot more than just the practice and procedure of conducting a timeshare.
-To give their client a proper level of service they would need to know many peripheral areas of law, Constitutional, jurisdictional, contract, etc
+To give their client a proper level of service they would need to know many peripheral areas of law, constitutional, jurisdictional, contract, etc

 Paralegals are required to give just consideration to the issues and be able to outsource if required.